When this happens...

 Modify an existing issue's title, description, state, assignees, labels, or milestone in a GitHub repository.

-Get an issue's details by number or by title and status
+Finds an issue in a repository by number or by title and state.

 To start, connect both your GitHub and Elastic Email accounts to viaSocket.
 Once connected, you can set up a workflow where an event in GitHub triggers actions in Elastic Email (or vice versa).